 Institute of Applied Simulation

-Computational science (CS), or simulation science, with the central topics of modelling, simulation, optimisation and data analytics are the focus of work and research at the Institute for Applied Simulation (IAS).
+Computational science (CS), or simulation science, with the central topics of modelling, simulation, optimisation and data analytics are the focus of work and research at the Institute of Applied Simulation (IAS).

 The IAS at a glance